cburke201/CW2/README.md

 # WebDev2coursework CW2

+Craig Burke - Student ID:2024071

+The code contained in this repository forms the basis for my Coursework1 and Coursework2 submission

 In order to install.
 This repository needs to be downloaded into an appropriate editor such as Visual Studio Code.

 It can be run using the command node index.js.